skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **xyz_file** *(string)* - Default: *'./tinker.xyz'*

-  This argument specifies initial 'tinker.xyz' file with tinker xyz format.
+  This parameter specifies initial 'tinker.xyz' file with tinker xyz format.
   The 'tinker.xyz' file must include correct atom types and bonding information.

 \

 - **key_file** *(string)* - Default: *'./tinker.key'*

-  This argument specifies initial 'tinker.key' file used in the calculations.
+  This parameter specifies initial 'tinker.key' file used in the calculations.
 The keywords of Tinker except **embedding**, **vdw**, and the periodicity can be included in this file.
   For example, if you want to add some constraints to the systems, then the related keywords can be added to the 'tinker.key' file.